olilanz/RooCode-Local-Evaluation/README.md

 ### For the Impatient

 Yes, it works!
 But you need to keep your ambitions a bit lower, as the local setup cannot compete with the cloud-hosted model in speed and quality.
-Though, if you are willing to put in the time to tune and optimize your setup, you can achieve good results.
+However, if you are willing to put in the time to tune and optimize your setup, you can achieve good results.

 Plus... there is an option to choose a hybrid approach, such as hosting Ollama yourself on services like runpod.io, which provide good hourly rates for powerful GPUs.
 This lets you go absolutely crazy for a few hours without worrying about cost every time you press a button.